mizuki-nana/coreVM/README.md

 ### Native Types
-The native types system is an independent system that defines all the native types in the VM and manages all the permitted operations on them.
+The native types system is an independent system that defines all the native types in the VM and manages all permitted operations on them.
 There are currently 14 native types defined:

   * 8-bit signed integer